-When cancer spreads beyond the actual part where it was first diagnosed, it is called “distant metastases”.
+When cancer spreads beyond the actual area where it was first diagnosed, it is called “distant metastases”.
 In such a scenario, a person experiences the development of a tumor in other parts of the body.
-This happens even after the first diagnosis has been cured.
+This can happen even after the first diagnosis has been cured.

-The SSA may ask for various medical reports to justify the spread.
+The SSA may ask for various medical reports to show that cancer has spread.
 The most common documentation asked by the SSA is the biopsy report of secondary cancer, x-ray reports, CT scan, MRI, and more.

-However, the only diagnosis of such secondary cancer will not make a person eligible to receive benefits under SSA.
-After the physician states it to be distant metastases, the applicant must receive treatment.
-It can be radiation or chemotherapy in order to be eligible for SSD benefits.
+The mere diagnosis of secondary cancer will not automatically make a person eligible to receive disability benefits under SSA.
+After a licensed physician finds that the condition is distant metastases, the applicant must receive treatment which can be radiation or chemotherapy, in order to be eligible for SSD benefits.

-Other than these criteria, the SSA also provides disability for cancer survivors for those who have survived their cancer diagnosis.
+Other than these criteria, the SSA also provides disability for cancer survivors for those who have survived a cancer diagnosis.

 What Benefits Can I Claim If I Have Cancer?

 The SSA uses a set of rules for the application of SSD benefits which is clearly stated in the Blue Book.
 As per the Blue Book, Cancer is a mentionable disability.
-But there are various definitions that an applicant should know to win a disability benefit.
+There are various definitions that an applicant should know to win a disability benefit.

 Here is a detailed study.

-Social Security Disability programs offer financial coverage for cancer patients.
-Such financial assistance includes payment of medical bills, prescribed medication expenses, chemotherapy and radiation expenses, and other related medical expenses.
+Social Security Disability programs offer financial coverage for people who are diagnosed with cancer.
+Such financial assistance may cover the cost of medical bills, prescribed medication, chemotherapy and radiation treatment, and other related medical expenses.

-However, the loss of earning remains the biggest blockage for patients suffering from cancer.
-To support your monthly personal expenditure, you can apply for benefits.
+The loss of earnings, however, remains the most significant limitation for persons suffering from cancer.
+To support your monthly personal expenditure, you can apply for disability benefits if you have cancer.
 You can do it through employer-sponsored or private short term (STD) or a long-term disability (LTD) plan.

-After a prescribed period, you will be left with no benefit.
-This is because STD offers financial coverage for three months, whereas LTD offers financial assistance for six months.
+After a prescribed period, however, you will be left with no more benefits.
+This is because STD offers financial coverage for three months, while LTD offers financial assistance for six months.

-The treatment cost of cancer is paid by the SSA.
-The cost of treatment cannot be neglected as a person may spend up to $10,000 toward cancer treatment.
+The cost of cancer treatment is paid by the SSA.
+The expense of medical treatment cannot be neglected since a person may spend up to $10,000 towards health costs.

-Cancer treatment may include chemotherapy, radiation, and other screenings such as CT scan, MRI, X-ray, etc. It also includes monthly medications which amount to a huge sum of money every month.
+Cancer treatment may include chemotherapy, radiation, and other screenings such as CT scans, MRIs, x-rays, and more.
+It may also include monthly medication which amounts to a substantial sum of money every month.

 Compassionate Allowance by SSA

-Compassionate allowance or CAL is an SSA run program that offers a quick evaluation of cancer patients to receive SSA benefits.
-A few forms of aggressive cancer can be eligible for this program.
-If you are suffering from cancer, which entangles one of the below-listed criteria, you may qualify under the CAL program.
+Compassionate allowance or CAL is an SSA run program that offers a quick evaluation of persons with cancer and whether they are eligible to receive SSA benefits.
+People with a few forms of aggressive cancer can be eligible for this program.
+If you are suffering from cancer, which involves one of the criteria listed below, you may qualify for benefits under the CAL program.

-- Widespread of cancer beyond the region of origin or termed as unresectable
+- Widespread cancer beyond the region of origin also termed unresectable cancer

 - The cancer is inoperable